-Figure~\ref{fig:singular_groups} illustrates the five largest modules in the modularly optimal obtained network, so as to allow a better visualization of the interconnectivity within each module.
+Figure~\ref{fig:singular_groups} illustrates the five largest modules in the modularly optimal obtained network, so as to allow better visualization of the interconnectivity within each module.
 Several interesting characteristics can be observed.
-Except for group (c), all other groups are uniform, i.e.~contain neurons from a same type.
-Groups (a), (b) and (d) are characterized by a denser core surround by respectively less similar neurons.
-These cores are therefore composed by neurons that are markedly similar one another.
-Group (e) presents an almost completely interconnected group together with a sparse component.
-Though group (c) contains neurons from three neuronal types, most of the respective cells are tightly interconnected, suggesting that most of the cells in this group are strongly similar.
-Also respectively to this group, it can be observed that the group shown in red appears between the other two groups, suggesting that the neurons in this group have morphological characteristics that are respectively intermediary.
+Except for group (c), all other groups are uniform, i.e.~contain neurons from the same type.
+Groups (a), (b), and (d) are characterized by a denser core surrounded by respectively less similar neurons.
+These cores can then be understood as being composed of neurons that are markedly similar to one another.
+Group (e) presents an almost completely interconnected group, as well as a with a sparse component.
+Though group (c) contains neurons from three neuronal types, most of the respective cells are closely interconnected, suggesting that most of the cells in this group are strongly similar.
+Also respectively to this group, it can be observed that the group shown in red appears between the other two groups, suggesting that the neurons in this group have intermediate morphological characteristics.

-While the coincidence network in Figure~\ref{fig:ALL} corresponds to the parameter configuration for which the modularity takes its maximum value, additional valuable information about the interrelationship between the several involved neuronal types and cells can be immediately obtained from the adopted methodology by presenting coincidence networks respectively to several increasing values of the parameter $\alpha$, as depicted in Figure~\ref{fig:alpha_progress}.
+While the coincidence similarity network in Figure~\ref{fig:ALL} corresponds to the parameter configuration for which the literal modularity takes its maximum value, additional valuable information about the interrelationship between the several involved neuronal types and cells can be immediately obtained from the adopted methodology by presenting coincidence networks respectively to several increasing values of the parameter $\alpha$, as depicted in Figure~\ref{fig:alpha_progress}.